 The Venice of the North is one of my all-time favorite places in the world.
 I spent two years living, working and studying in this cultural melting pot, and I feel I’m in the privileged position to be able to bring you a full 3-day Amsterdam itinerary as a guide to what’s on offer in the Dutch capital.
 One thing’s for sure – there’s far more to this city than its seedier side.

 How Best to Spend 3 Days in Amsterdam?

 While it’s true that a great many travelers visit Amsterdam to enjoy the attractions of a more insalubrious nature, the city is actually one of the most beautiful capitals on earth and there’s a lot to keep everyone happy here.

-With world-class museums, tranquil parks, healthy eateries, friendly locals, quiet canals, and a round-the-clock program of entertainment and events, you’re spoiled for choice and will likely need more than three days in Amsterdam.
+With world-class museums, tranquil parks, healthy eateries, friendly locals, quiet canals, well-developed tourist infrastructure including transport and Amsterdam accommodation, and a round-the-clock program of entertainment and events, you’re spoiled for choice and will likely need more than three days in Amsterdam.

 Getting to Amsterdam